 At the time of the sale of La Peregrina in New York in 1969, its identification was challenged by Spain's ex-Queen, Victoria Eugenia.

-Internally, imperial Russia commissioned master-craftsman from all over Europe around this time period.
+Internally, imperial Russia commissioned master-craftsman from all over Europe around this time.
 The European and Russian ateliers priceless treasures and Kremlin Diamonds are conserved within the Great Kremlin Palace.

 La Peregrina then travelled on to become the possession of Joseph Bonaparte, who sold it to the Marquis of Abercorn of England.

-Ravishing La Peregrina Natural Pearl with the pear shaped body was the centre of gravity.
-The necklace on which La Peregrina Pearl gravitates fetched a world record price of $11,842,500 = £7.6 million.
+La Peregrina Natural Pearl with the pear shaped body was the centre of gravity in Elizabeth Taylor's Jewelry Collection.
+La Peregrina Pearl necklace fetched a world record price when it was auctioned of $11,842,500 = £7.6 million.

 Newman, H., An Illustrated Dictionary of Jewelry, Thames & Hudson, London, 1981.